drogue-iot/blog.drogue.io/content/2021-03-30-drogue-cloud-zero-four/index.md

 With that, it is no longer possible to read any application or device, or consume any message stream.
 You may only access the resources you own.
 For now, that is a very basic access model, but we will improve that over time.

-Alongside with that, we also improved the validation of devices and their gateways.
-When a gateway acts on behalf of a device, we now also verify that the gateway is authorized to do so.
-Currently, this is possible by assigning one or more gateways explicitly to a device, but we already have plans to for a group (or label) based mapping.
+Along with that, we also improved the validation of devices and their gateways.
+When a gateway acts on behalf of a device, we now verify that the gateway is authorized to do so.
+Currently, this is possible by assigning one or more gateways explicitly to a device, but we already have plans to do this for a group (or label) based mapping.

 ## Tokens all the way

-In the previous release we already had OAuth2 and Open ID connect, however we mostly used it for the web console.
+In the previous release we already had OAuth2 and Open ID connect, but we mostly used it for the web console.

-In 0.4, all the services, also internal ones, use OAuth2 tokens for performing authentication.
+In 0.4, all the services, even internal ones, use OAuth2 tokens for performing authentication.

 We also integrated the Eclipse Ditto, digital twin, instance with the single sign-on instance of Drogue Cloud.

 ## Command line interface

-A downside of using tokens however is, that you always need a fresh one.
+A downside of using tokens is that you always need a fresh one.
 Acquiring tokens is an extra step and tokens are a bit complicated when using a simple `http` client on the command line.

-So, it was time to start working on a command line client, which takes away all the "glue operations", required to exchange tokens, in order to interact with Drogue Cloud.
+So, it was time to start working on a command line client, which takes away all the "glue operations" required to exchange tokens in order to interact with Drogue Cloud.
 Of course, that client now handles all the tokens, refreshes them when necessary, and helps you acquire an initial token using the browser flow.
-Just issue:
+Just run:

 ~~~
 drg login http://sandbox.drogue.cloud